sarahmichelitch/Minesweeper---AI-Final-Project/README.md

-Let's get this done team
+Making sure this repo working